bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 Bridgetown plugins should provide an [initializer](/docs/configuration/initializers) so that they can be easily required and configured via the user's configuration block within `config/initializers.rb`.
 It's a good practice to ensure at least simple configuration options can alternatively be provided using YAML in `bridgetown.config.yml`.

-Make sure you [follow these instructions](/docs/plugins/gems-and-frontend/) to integrate your plugin's frontend code with the users' esbuild or Webpack setup.
+Make sure you [follow these instructions](/docs/plugins/gems-and-frontend/) to integrate your plugin's frontend code with the users' esbuild  setup.
 Also read up on [Source Manifests](/docs/plugins/source-manifests/) if you have layouts, components, resources, static files, and other content you would like your plugin to provide.

 You can also provide an automation via your plugin's GitHub repository by adding `bridgetown.automation.rb` to the root of your repo.
 This is a great way to